moferreira/prower_meter/README.md

 ```
 **Notice:** You have to change the program location to reflect where you have it.

-Before using it, make sure you set the file location to save data and chenge the MQTT
+Before using it, make sure you set the file location to save data and change the MQTT
 credentials to match your system.

 **Dependencies:** python3 and python modules crcmod and paho.

+The program is extensively  commented so you can understand and change as you want.